Reduce the carbon footprint of your next vacation by following these simple steps to help you become a more sustainable traveler.

 15. Hanging your towel up after each use is the universal sign that you’d like to use them again, so be sure to reuse your towels and avoid wasting water by washing a clean towel.

 16. Stay at an ecolodge.
 If you can afford the more luxurious route, ecolodges are stylish and sustainable accommodation aimed at minimizing environmental harm and educating guests about local ecology.

 17. After your trip, take any leftover shampoo and toothpaste with you.
 It's surprising how many unused portions of personal care products are often thrown away.
 Plus, you can reuse the small plastic bottles for your next trip.

 18. Leave the “Do Not Disturb” sign on the door during your entire stay at your hotel unless you actually need your room cleaned.
 This decreases chemical cleansing agents, electricity used in vacuuming, and the washing of bed linens during your stay.

 19. Take showers, not baths.
-Showers use just 10-25 gallons of water, while baths use up to 70 gallons.
+Showers use just 10 to 25 gallons of water, while baths can use up to 70 gallons.
 This is a tip you can even take home with you to save water.

 20. When you leave your room, turn off all lights, heat & AC, and television.
 The easiest appliances to forget about can be the most wasteful because they are always switched on.

 22. Don’t buy anything made from endangered plants or animals, unsustainable hardwoods, or historic artifacts!!
 Not only is it horribly wrong, but you probably won’t be able to get them through customs in order to get them home.
 On top of that, you can be arrested or given a serious fine for the purchase of endangered species.